stevendae/CarND-Vehicle-Detection/writeup.md

 Spatial Size: (16,16)
 Hist Bins: 16

 The changes to colourspace were made based on the anecdotal evidence floating in the Udacity forums around the notion that YUV had improved accuracies in the test sets.
-This was further validated via expert support in the following [link](https://stackoverflow.com/questions/43190701/why-convert-from-rgb-to-ycrcb-color-space).
-In summary the YCrCb space is characterized by the three components whereby the Y component is the luma component and Cr and Cb are the red-difference and blue-difference chroma components.
-This means that YCrCb represents color as brightness and two color difference signals.
-The representation of YCbCr separates the luminance and chrominance, so the computing system can encode the image in a way that less bits are allocated for chrominance.
+The YUV space is characterized by the three components whereby the Y component is the luminance component (the brightness) and U and V are the chrominance (color) components.
+This means that YUV represents color as brightness and two color difference signals.
+The representation of YUV separates the luminance and chrominance, so the computing system can encode the image in a way that less bits are allocated for chrominance.
 This is done through color subsampling, which simply encodes chrominance components with lower resolution.

 The changes to the number of HOG channels was on the basis that when more information is provided to represent a class, the more distributed the data sets will become and hence a better generalization as a result.